-Best for: Intermediate Rockwool requires a continual application of water and nutrients to plant roots.
+Rockwool requires a continual application of water and nutrients to plant roots.
 This is best suited to a grow system.
-Rockwool retains moisture well but should only be moist not damp (think a rung out sponge).
+Rockwool retains moisture well but should only be moist, not damp (think a rung out sponge).

 Perlite is lightweight and porous, and can be used on its own or in combination with other grow media.
 Perlite is a non-renewable resource but can easily be reused giving it a long life cycle.
 It offers good water retention, aeration and drainage.
 Perlite has a natural pH of 7 making it a neutral growth medium.
 The porous nature of perlite makes it a good temperature insulator for roots.